Partners of British Citizens who Are Unable to Meet the Minimum Income Requirement because of Coronavirus

 The Document in Support of Your Application

-The Home Office recognises the fact that in some circumstance, you may find it challenging to provide certain documents in support of your application.
+The Home Office recognises the fact that in some circumstances, you may find it challenging to provide certain documents in support of your application.
 They said:

 ‘In some cases, we will be able to decide your application without seeing certain specified documents if you cannot get them due to coronavirus.
-Otherwise, you may be asked to submit the specified documents after the date of application.’
+Otherwise, the decision-maker may ask you to submit the specified documents after the date of application.’

 The English Language Requirement